Vizonex/aiohttp_sqlmodel/readme.md

 # Aiohttp_Sqlmodel

-A Build-off from aiohttp_sqlalchemy for sqlmodel/sqlalchemy things.
+A Build-off from [aiohttp_sqlalchemy](https://github.com/ri-gilfanov/aiohttp-sqlalchemy) for sqlmodel/sqlalchemy things.
-This library allows for SQLModel's Mapping typehints to be regained making it easier for users using aiohttp_sqlalchemy to migrate to sqlmodel if and when required.
+This library attempts to make Sqlachemy's Mapping typehints to be regained making it easier for users using aiohttp_sqlalchemy to migrate to sqlmodel or vice-versa if and when required.